data-catering/duckdb-docker/README.md

 Creation of DuckDB Docker image.
 Image gets pushed to [DockerHub](https://hub.docker.com/repository/docker/datacatering/duckdb/general).

+GitHub action for creating the image checks each day for the latest version of DuckDB and will push if a new version is available.

 ## Run

 ```shell
 docker run -it datacatering/duckdb:v1.0.0
 ```

-## Improvements

-- Cron schedule for github action to check if there is a new release tag
-- Only push new image if there is a new release tag